emrecanduran/Databricks-Big-Data-For-Marketing-E-Commerce/README.md

 ## Model Building

-To achieve the objective, it is followed a systematic approach that involves several stages.
+It follows a systematic approach that involves several stages to achieve the objective.
 It is started by preparing the data, cleaning, and organizing it for analysis.
 Next, perform exploratory data analysis (EDA) to gain insights into the dataset and identify any patterns or trends.
 Once I have a thorough understanding of the data, I will proceed to train and evaluate predictive models using machine learning techniques such as: